White81bug/Java-Asteroids/README.md

 ## How to build

-Clone the repo, run `make setup all`
+Clone the repo, run `make all`

 ## How to run

 `make run`

+or just `make all run` to build and run at once...
+Yea, you'll need `make` on your pc and I have no idea if windows has it or not